Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 3. SpheraCloud Sustainability

-Ideal for: industrial organizations requiring advanced environmental calculation methodologies.
+Ideal for: industrial organisations requiring advanced environmental calculation methodologies.

 Key strengths:

-• High technical rigor and extensive environmental impact libraries
+• High technical rigour and extensive environmental impact libraries

-• Specialized modules for risk, safety, and compliance
+• Specialised modules for risk, safety and compliance

 Considerations: